 Sexual Reproduction: Definition, Process, Plants, Stages, Overview

-Definition Of Sexual Reproduction
+Sexual Reproduction

-Sexual reproduction is when two different types of gametes fuse to form a zygote, which undergoes mitosis and cell division to form a new individual.
-It is among the major processes of reproduction by which the majority of species propagate their existence and development through the flow of genetic variation and adaptability.
-On the contrary position of asexual reproduction, is the coming together or union of two parental organisms in the generation of a varied set of offspring.
+Sexual reproduction is when two different types of gametes fuse to form a zygote.
+The zygote then undergoes mitosis and differentiation to form a new individual.
+It is among the major processes of reproduction by which the majority of species propagate their existence through the flow of genetic variation and adaptability.
+There are some great perks to sexual reproduction from an evolutionary perspective.
+It permits genetic blending that opens the way for novel traits.

-Basic Concepts Of Sexual Reproduction
+Basic Concepts of Sexual Reproduction

 • Sperm: Small, motile, and provided with a flagellum to enable it to move from the site of origin within the female's body.